 17. Akame Ga Kill

-Tatsumi is a country boy who came to the empire with two goals: To find his lost friends become a knight of the empire and earn money for the sake of his village’s poorest people.
+Tatsumi is a country boy who came to the empire with two goals: To find his lost friends and become a knight of the empire and earn money for the sake of his village’s poorest people.
 Full of confidence, and an inflated ego, he tries to be accepted into the army but is immediately expelled, not because of poor abilities but because of his excessive ego.

 After wasting his option to become a knight he meets Leone, who tells him that if he brings her all his money she will introduce him to someone who is a senior in the army and he will take care of his service, which of course turns out to be a huge lie, and now Tatsumi is left with no money.

 Out of nowhere, Aria, a high-class girl, invites him to stay with her for free, and Tatsumi of course agrees.
-The next day Tatsumi meets a dangerous gang of criminals through a wanted ad and hears in half an ear that the whole kingdom is in a huge circus, and the emperor is not doing anything, in fact, he is a child, and Tatsumi.
+The next day Tatsumi meets a dangerous gang of criminals through a wanted ad and hears in half an ear that the whole kingdom is in a huge circus, and the emperor is not doing anything, and in fact, he is a child, and Tatsumi.

-That night something terrible happened.
+That night something terrible happens.
 The same dangerous gang of criminals comes to the house of the same girl who gave Tatsumi a place to sleep, That night the gang reveals to Tatsumi the ugly truth behind the kingdom, and if things are not bad enough, now the criminals have abducted him.

 Besides the obvious similarities such as supernatural beings and demons, Akame ga Kill manages to make its viewers wonder what will happen next, as Owari does.